LinShien/Concurrent-server/README.md

 ---

 ## <a name="SelectServer"> Event-Driven Concurrent Server </a>
 *A server that use a just one thread and the feature of select() function to monitor the file descriptors and pending events to them, then handle every client socket connection with some callback functions.
-There is not multithreading involved*
+There is not multithreading involved, just one thread and select() I/O multiplexing function.*

 *This kind of concurrent servers also called event-driven, callback-based(like javascript), asynchronous concurrent server.*